Raider Support Childcare Resources

 Paying for childcare can be very expensive.
-A report by Childcare Aware of America found the average full-time daycare cost in Florida for infants is almost $8,700 annually.
-For students living below the poverty level, there are many community resources that can assist with these costs.
+According to a report by Childcare Aware of America, the average cost of full-time daycare for infants in Florida is nearly $8,700 per year.
+For students living below the poverty level, several resources are available to help reduce these costs.

 Campus Resources